Miami Vice: Boats and seaplanes

 Don Johnson also participated in the design of the Scarab Excel 43 ft, Don Johnson Signature Series (DJSS), and raced a similar one.
 The DJSS was powered by twin 650-hp Lamborghini V-12 engines, which caused some problems to the design of the boat due to their size.
 Overall the boat cost $300,000 with each engine amounting to between $60–$70,000.
 His interest in boat racing eventually led Johnson to start his own offshore powerboat racing team, named Team USA.
 Joining him were Hollywood stars including Kurt Russell and Chuck Norris.
 Johnson won the Offshore World Cup in 1988 and continued racing into the 1990s.

-In both the pilot episode, "Brother's Keeper", and the season 4 episode, "Baseballs of Death", a Grumman Turbo Mallard (G-73T) amphibious airplane (registration # N2969) made an appearance.
-In the former episode, the drug dealer Calderone used N2969 to successfully escape from Crockett and Tubbs at the climax of the episode.
-In the latter episode, Guerrero made an attempt to escape from the vice team in N2969 but ran out of fuel and was killed after he stole a fisherman's boat that ran ashore and exploded.
+In the show's opening credits, along with both the pilot episode, "Brother's Keeper", and the season 4 episode, "Baseballs of Death", a Grumman Turbo Mallard (G-73T) amphibious airplane (registration # N2969), operated by Chalk's International Airlines made appearances.
+In the pilot episode, the drug dealer Calderone used N2969 to successfully escape from Crockett and Tubbs at the climax of the episode.
+In the latter episode, Guerrero made an attempt to escape from the vice team in N2969 but ran out of fuel and was killed after he stole a fisherman's boat which then ran ashore and exploded.
 In December 2005, N2969 suffered a catastrophic structural failure when the right wing separated from the fuselage as the plane climbed out of Miami bound for the Bahamas.
-Both crew members and all 18 passengers were killed upon water impact.
-N2969 was completely destroyed.
+Both crew members and all 18 passengers were killed upon impact with the water.